 This action presents issues regarding the interpretation and application of a postnuptial agreement previously executed by parties who later filed for divorce.
 The trial court determined that the parties' agreement was valid and enforced its terms, including a provision allowing for an award of attorney's fees to a prevailing party who was attempting to defend the agreement.
 The trial court granted the wife an award of attorney's fees pursuant to this provision.
 In addition, the husband filed two motions seeking the trial judge's recusal, which the trial court denied.
 The husband timely appealed.
 Discerning no reversible error, we affirm the trial court's judgment.
-We further determine that the wife is entitled to an award of attorney's fees incurred on appeal in defending and enforcing the parties' agreement, and we remand this matter to the trial court for a determination of the reasonable amount of such an award of attorney's fees.
+We further determine that the wife is not entitled to an award of attorney's fees incurred on appeal.